Bocaue pagoda tragedy

-The Bocaue Pagoda tragedy was a fatal accident that occurred on July 2, 1993, during the Bocaue River Festival in Bocaue, Bulacan, in the Philippines.
-The accident involved a sinking of the floating pagoda, the centerpiece of the festivities, which resulted in the deaths of more than 200 people.
+The Bocaue pagoda tragedy was a fatal accident that occurred on July 2, 1993, during the Bocaue Pagoda Festival in Bocaue, Bulacan, Philippines.
+The accident was the result of the festivities' centerpiece – a floating pagoda – sinking, which led to the deaths of more than 200 people.

 Background

-The Bocaue River Festival is an annual celebration held every first Sunday of July in Bocaue, Bulacan, in the Philippines, in honor of the Holy Cross, the Mahal na Poon ng Krus sa Wawa, found in 1850 in the Bocaue River, a tributary of the Santa Maria River.
+The Bocaue River Festival is an annual celebration held every first Sunday of July in Bocaue in honor of the Holy Cross, the Mahal na Poon ng Krus sa Wawa, established in 1850 in the Bocaue River, a tributary of the Santa Maria River.
 The festivities involve a decorated pagoda on top of a barge surrounded by small boats accompanying it.
 A replica of the holy cross is placed at the top of the pagoda.

 The incident

 The pagoda for the 1993 celebrations was estimated to be carrying 800 to 1000 devotees.
 At 8:15 p.m, the accident occurred taking the lives of between 226 and 279 people.
 The pagoda sank in the middle of the Bocaue River between the barangays of Bunlo and Bambang.
 The pagoda was 20 feet tall.

 According to witnesses many of the people on board the pagoda were forced to move to one side of the barge reacting to a kwitis (skyrocket) flying towards the pagoda.
 The concentrated weight of the people on board tilted the barge.
 The people on board the pagoda panicked as they heard the noise of crackling timber.
 The structure of the pagoda collapsed and gradually sank to the riverbed.

 Witnesses claimed that fishermen by the river bank drew their fishing boats towards the sinking pagoda to try to save people from the pagoda.
 The pagoda's light was still on and its power generator was still operational as the pagoda sank causing many people to believe that electrocution caused some of the fatalities.

 Thirteen-year-old Sahjid S. Bulig and his friend Richard Celestino, both members of the Boy Scouts of the Philippines (BSP), were able to save eight children who were on the pagoda, with Bulig saving six by continuously returning to the pagoda despite Celestino's warnings.
 In the morning after the incident, Bulig was found to have perished.